jovito-royeca/On-The-Map/README.md

 # On the Map

-Udacity project: pins locations of Udacity students on the map.
+Udacity project: The On The Map app allows users to share their location and a URL with their fellow students.

+To visualize this data, On The Map uses a map with pins for location and pin annotations for student names and URLs,

+allowing students to place themselves “on the map,” so to speak.

 ## Screenshots
 <img src="screenshots/IMG_01.png" width="30%" height="auto"/>